 • Major and Major-related Requirements

-University Requirements – include two main components English Language and Azerbaijani Studies and give the total number of 33 credits.
+University Requirements – include two main components English Language and Azerbaijani Studies and give the total number of 27 credits (54 ECTS).

 * NOTE: This ESL course is offered instead of ESP to the students majoring in the English Language and Literature, and English Translation and Journalism/English.

-General Education Requirements are composed of three components for a minimum 21 credits.
+General Education Requirements are composed of three components for a minimum of 21 credits (42 ECTS).

 General Education Courses introduce undergraduates to the richness and diversity of the various academic disciplines.
 No matter what a student’s specific educational goal is, General Education Requirements are designed to broaden students’ intellectual perspective and to assist them in becoming educated members of society.

 Regardless of their majors, students must meet the GER in the Freshman and Sophomore years.
-Students must complete three components of the General Education Program for 21 credits:
+Students must complete three components of the General Education Program for 21 credits (42 ECTS):

 The Humanities division of the program includes particular courses in Literature, Language and Linguistics, Philosophy, History, Culture and Civilization, Fine Arts and Art History.
-Students must take at least two courses with a minimum of 6 credits, 3 credits for each course.
+Students must take at least two courses with a minimum of 6 credits (12 ECTS), 3 credits (6 ECTS) for each course.

-The Social Sciences group contains courses in History, Geography, Political Science, International Relations, Law and Government, Anthropology, Economics, Sociology and Psychology.
-Students must take at least two courses with a minimum of 6 credits, 3 credits for each course.
+The Social Sciences group contains courses in History, Geography, Political Science, International Relations, Law and Government, Anthropology, Economics, Sociology, and Psychology.
+Students must take at least two courses with a minimum of 6 credits, 3 credits (6 ECTS) for each course.

 The Science and Technology component of the General Education Program unites three divisions:

-and contains, for example Mathematics, Computer Science, Physics, Chemistry, Astronomy, Geography and Environmental Studies, Geology, Biological Sciences and Anthropology, Medical Science.
-Students must complete at least three courses, at least one from each subgroup with a minimum of 9 credits, 3 credits for each course.
+and contains, for example, Mathematics, Computer Science, Physics, Chemistry, Astronomy, Geography and Environmental Studies, Geology, Biological Sciences and Anthropology, Medical Science.
+Students must complete at least three courses, at least one from each subgroup with a minimum of 9 credits (18 ECTS), 3 credits (6 ECTS) for each course.

-Courses required to satisfy the Major Requirements may not be used to complete the minimum 21 credits for GER, except maybe one course in the major.
-Some degree programs require additional work in the three areas mentioned above, or require the student to take specific courses to fulfill the GER.
+Courses required to satisfy the Major Requirements may not be used to complete the minimum 21 credits (42 ECTS) for GER, except maybe one course in the major.
+Some degree programs require additional work in the three areas mentioned above or require the student to take specific courses to fulfill the GER.

-Open Electives: students must take at least two additional courses with a minimum of 6 credits.
+Open Electives: students must take at least two additional courses with a minimum of 6 credits (12 ECTS).
 These courses can be taken from any major or non-major divisions without any restriction.